yueli711/COVID-19/README.md

 ### Normalize the read count and find the differentially expresssed genes

+1. Run the R script at [Normalize_differentially expressed genes.R](https://github.com/yueli8/COVID-19/blob/master/script/Normalize_differentially_expressed_genes.R).
+The input file is [gse147507_counts](https://github.com/yueli8/COVID-19/blob/master/input_files/gse147507_counts)

+2. After remove the batch effect, it will come out two files: [ComBat_data(all)(counts).txt_24](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/ComBat_data(all)(counts).txt_24) and [ComBat_data(all)(counts).txt_36](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/ComBat_data(all)(counts).txt_36).
+The first one is for series 5, 6, 7, 16, and the second is for series 2, 5, 6, 7, 15, 16.
+Series 5,6,7 16 were used to generate geneexpression signature, and series 2 is used as negative control, while series 15 is used as positive control.

-Run the R script at [Normalize_differentially expressed genes.R](https://github.com/yueli8/COVID-19/blob/master/script/Normalize_differentially_expressed_genes.R).
-The input file is [gse147507_counts](https://github.com/yueli8/COVID-19/blob/master/input_files/gse147507_counts), the normalied file is [gse147507_norm.csv](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/gse147507_norm.csv), and the differentially expressed genes file is [gse147507_deg.csv](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/gse147507_deg.csv).
+3. the normalied file is [gse147507_norm.csv](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/gse147507_norm.csv), and the differentially expressed genes file is [gse147507_deg.csv](https://github.com/yueli8/COVID-19/blob/master/Normalize_differentially_expressed_genes/gse147507_deg.csv).

 ### Generate 25 gene expression signature